sthukral36/Laptop-Price-Prediction/README.md

 Project Ovrview- This machine learning project is associated  with predicting laptop prices using a dataset containing various laptop specifications.
 The goal was to build a predictive model that accurately estimates laptop prices.
  The dataset includes information on laptops and their prices.
 The key features used for prediction are:

-## Company: The brand of the laptop.
+- Company: The brand of the laptop.
-## TypeName: The type or category of the laptop (e.g., Gaming, Ultrabook).
+- TypeName: The type or category of the laptop (e.g., Gaming, Ultrabook).
-## Ram: Amount of RAM in GB.
+- Ram: Amount of RAM in GB.
-## Weight: Weight of the laptop.
+- Weight: Weight of the laptop.
-##Touchscreen: Whether the laptop has a touchscreen (Yes/No).
+-Touchscreen: Whether the laptop has a touchscreen (Yes/No).
-## ppi: Pixels per inch (calculated from screen resolution and screen size).
+- ppi: Pixels per inch (calculated from screen resolution and screen size).
-## Cpu Brand: The brand of the CPU.
+- Cpu Brand: The brand of the CPU.
-## HDD: Hard Disk Drive capacity in GB.
+- HDD: Hard Disk Drive capacity in GB.
-## SSD: Solid State Drive capacity in GB.
+- SSD: Solid State Drive capacity in GB.
-## Gpu brand: The brand of the GPU.
+- Gpu brand: The brand of the GPU.
-## os: Operating system.
+- os: Operating system.

 ## Data Preprocessing
 Before training the models, the data underwent several preprocessing steps like filled missing data , converted categorical variables into numeric variables,